Le Quesnoy, France

 4th November 2018 in France

-The opening of the museum will take place on 4th November 2018 to mark the centenary of the liberation of Le Quesnoy by New Zealand soldiers.
+The launch of the museum project will take place on the site on 4th November 2018 to mark the centenary of the liberation of Le Quesnoy by New Zealand soldiers.

 Over 77 days, the New Zealanders led the way for hard fought miles to Le QuesnoyWorld War I